fastenhealth/policy/source/sections/07-systems_access_policy.md

 13. In cases where a user of the messaging platform has forgotten his/her password, the following procedure is used to reset the password.
     * The user submits a password reset request via the web to receive an email for a unique link that allows them to reset their password.
     * Link expires in seven days.
-14. In cases when a user of the production platform has forgotten his/her password, passwrod is reset per policy set forth by Apitble.
+14. In cases when a user of the production platform has forgotten his/her password, password is reset per policy set forth by Apitble.

 ## 7.11 Customer Account Termination Procedures